Mum Planting Guide

 On-Going Care and Tips

 - Pruning your mums can help them grow larger, but you have to be careful.
-If you prune them after early July, you may not get any flowers!
+If you prune them after early July, you get really short flowers!
 Remove the tips of the stems early in the season to encourage branching and repeat this process every two-three weeks.

 - Remove dead foliage at the end of the season.
 New growth starts from the root, so cut them down pretty short after the frost has it’s way with them.
 You’ll want them about as short as they were when you received them from the farm.